somaij/portfolio-2021/content/blog/how-to-do-floating-labels-for-cf7.md

             $(this).parent().siblings("label").removeClass("move");
         }
     });
-    var labelID; //On label click, activate the textbox
+    var labelID; //On label click, using the for attribute, activate the input.
     $('label').click(function () {
       labelID = $(this).attr('for');
       $('#' + labelID).trigger('click');